Red Light Therapy for Gut Health - Support Overall Wellness

 How Red Light Therapy Works in the Body

+Increased energy maintains the gut cells' health and enables them to regenerate at a quicker rate.
 Red light therapy also boosts the production of nitric oxide, a relaxant of blood vessels that enhances blood circulation.
-The increased circulation brings more oxygen and nutrients to the cells.
-Red light therapy also eliminates chronic inflammation and pain and defends against damage to gut cells, particularly stomach cells that become inflamed as a result of excess acid and mucous membrane ruptures.
-It decreases inflammation by preventing pro-inflammatory cytokine production.
+This increased circulation brings more oxygen and nutrients to the cells.
+RLT also eliminates persistent inflammation and pain, defending against damage to gut cells, which is also beneficial for related issues like constipation or hemorrhoids.

 Scientific Research on Red Light Therapy for Gut Health